DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 what stalls.

-The apps that stall share the opposite profile.
-Heavy founder dependency, a thin moat, revenue tied to one or two merchants, or a category that a Shopify native feature could absorb.
-None of those kill a deal on their own.
-Stacked together, they turn a buyer's offer into a number you will not like.
-If you want the buyer's checklist in detail, I broke it down in what app buyers actually want.
+The apps that stall share the opposite.
+Heavy founder dependency, a thin moat, revenue tied to one or two merchants, or a category Shopify could absorb as a platform default.
+None kills a deal alone.
+Stacked, they turn a buyer's offer into a number you will not like.
+For the full diligence checklist, see what app buyers actually want.

 What the